 Funeral and Estate Administration Expenses

 Funeral expenses and estate administration expenses are personal expenses and are therefore not deductible in computing the income of the deceased or the estate.

 Donations pursuant to a taxpayer’s will are generally considered as having been made in the year of death and are eligible for the donations tax credit in the year of death.
 The same benefits apply to donations of an RRSP, an RRIF or a life insurance to organizations specifically designated as beneficiaries.
 The limit is increased from 75% to 100% of net income for donations made in the year of death or in the preceding year.

-For deaths occurring after 2015, charitable donations made by will and designation will be deemed to be made by the estate, and the legal representative may distribute the donation between the estate11 and both returns filed for the deceased’s last two taxation years.
+For deaths occurring after 2015, charitable donations made by will and designation are deemed to be made by the estate10, and the legal representative may distribute the donation between the estate and both returns filed for the deceased’s last two taxation years.

-Medical expenses (see Section 4) can cover a 24-month period including the date of death.
+Medical expenses (see Section IV) can cover a 24-month period, including the date of death.

 Capital losses for the year of death and unused capital loss carryovers (reduced by the capital gain exemption used previously and in the year of death) can be applied against income from any source in the year of death and in the preceding year.
 Special rules apply when the deceased has already used his or her capital gains deduction.